Signed in as:

 Investments in renewable energy lead to infrastructure cost reductions.
 Think of that from a societal perspective.
 Investments are made now and in the future costs go down.
 More resources are available for other uses.

 The input cost for our energy generating system is free.
 The volatility of oil and gas prices are eliminated.
+In applications for the Department of Defense, the security of service members is improved.

 Be an Alchemist